Martini-Force-Field-Initiative/OLIVES/README.md

-# OLIVES: A Go-like Model for Stabilizing Protein Structure via Hydrogen Bonding Beads in the Martini 3 Coarse-Grained Force Field
+# OLIVES: A Go-like Model for Stabilizing Protein Structure via Hydrogen Bonding Native Contacts in the Martini 3 Coarse-Grained Force Field

 What is a Martini without OLIVES?